 The curriculum is based generally on that used in Australian schools, and the teaching is generally in English.
 Education is compulsory for Nauruan children from six to sixteen years of age.
-At 30th June, 1959, 35 Nauruans were attending secondary schools in Australia or undertaking post-secondary training, 26 as scholarship holders and the balance sponsored by their families.
-In addition to these, there were four students at the Central Medical School, Suva, and one private student in New Zealand.
+At 30th June, 1960, 32 Nauruans were studying in Australia.
+Of these, 17 were at secondary schools, and the remainder were receiving vocational training.
+Nineteen held Administration scholarships, four were Administration Cadets, and the remaining nine were privately sponsored.
+In addition to these, there were three students at the Central Medical School, Suva, and one private student in New Zealand.

-- 8. Judiciary.-The District Court is a court of record and consists of such magistrates as the Administrator appoints.
+- 8. Judiciary.-The District Court is a court of record and consists of such magistrates: as the Administrator appoints.
 Additionally, there is the Central Court which, as a superior court of record, consists of such judges or magistrates as are appointed and which, inter alia, may hear and determine appeals from judgments of the District Court.
 A Court of Appeal comprising a judge appointed by the Administrator has also been constituted with jurisdiction to hear and determine appeals from judgments of the Central Court. - 9.
-Religion.-The London Missionary Society (Protestant) and the Sacred Heart of Jesus Mission (Roman Catholic) operate in Nauru. - 10.
+Religion.-The London Missionary Society (Protestant) and the Sacred Heart Jesus Mission (Roman Catholic) operate in Nauru. - 10.
 Phosphate Deposits.-(i) General.
 From 1906 to 1919, the deposits were worked by the Pacific Phosphate Company, which also worked the deposits on Ocean Island (about 165 miles east of Nauru and part of the Gilbert and Ellice Islands Colony administered by the Colonial Office).
-The quantity remaining on Nauru has been estimated at about 70 million tons, and the exports average 85 per cent. to 88 per cent. of tricalcium phosphate.
+The quantity remaining on Nauru has been estimated at about 64 million tons, and the exports average 85 per cent. to 88 per cent. of tricalcium phosphate.

-The interests of the Pacific Phosphate Company in the two islands (though not in other islands in the Pacific in which it had workings) were bought by the British, Australian and New Zealand Governments on 25th June, 1920, for £3,500,000, the purchase money being contributed in the proportions of 42, 42 and 16 per cent. respectively.
-The Agreement of 2nd July, 1919, provides for the working of the deposits by three British Phosphate Commissioners, one appointed by each Government, and the three countries are entitled to receive the output in the same proportions of 42, 42 and 16 per cent.
+The interests of the Pacific Phosphate Company in the two islands (though not in other islands in the Pacific in which it had workings) were bought by the British, Australian and.
+New Zealand Governments on 25th June, 1920, for £3,500,000, the purchase money being contributed in the proportions of 42, 42 and 16 per cent. respectively.
+The Agreement of 2nd July, 1919, provides for the working of the deposits by three British Phosphate-Commissioners, one appointed by each Government, and the three countries are entitled to receive the output in the same proportions of 42, 42 and 16 per cent.

 - (ii) Royalty on Phosphate.
-Under an agreement between the British Phosphate Commissioners and the Nauruan landowners, a royalty of 1s.
-6d. for each ton of phosphate exported has been payable since 1st July, 1953.
-As from 1st July, 1957, this rate was increased to 2s.
-7d. a ton as follows:- - (a) 7d. to the Nauru Royalty Trust Fund to be used for the benefit of Nauruans; - (b) 1s. to the landowner, being an immediate payment of 9d. a ton, and 3d. a ton to be invested on his account; - (c) 1s. to the Nauruan Community Long Term Investment Fund.
+Under an agreement between the British Phosphate.
+Commissioners and the Nauruan landowners, a royalty of 1s.
+6d. for each ton of phosphate. exported has been payable since 1st July, 1953.
+As from 1st July, 1959, this rate was increased to 2s.
+1rd. a ton as follows:- - (a) 7d. to the Nauru Royalty Trust Fund to be used for the benefit of Nauruans; - (b) 1s.
+4d: to the landowner, being an immediate payment of 1s.
+1d. a ton, and 3d. a ton to be invested on his account; - (c) 1s. to the Nauruan Community Long Term Investment Fund.